-Please submit this completed form to the Administrative Coordinator in HUMA 225 when you have fulfilled the following the requirements.
+Please submit this completed form to the Department Administrator in HUMA 225 when you

+have fulfilled the following the requirements.

 Name:

+Projected date of PhD graduation:

+DELISOI: Chasticism Comings

-□ RELI 581: Gnosticism Seminar Semester enrolled and completed: □ RELI 587: Western Esotericism Method and Theory
+□ RELI 581: Gnosticism Seminar

+Semester enrolled and completed: RELI 587: Western Esotericism Method and Theory

 Semester enrolled and completed:

 □ RELI 588: Mysticism: Theories and Methods

+~
-Semester enrolled and completed:

-□ One thematic course from following list.
+Semester enrolled and completed: One thematic course from following list.

 Course number and name:

+Course number and name:Semester enrolled and completed:

+Semester enroned and completed.

+RELI 505: American Metaphysical Religion (Kripal)

+RELI 522: Islam's Mystical and Esoteric Tradition (Cook)

+RELI 526: Magic and Popular Religion (Cook)

+RELI 532: Advanced Tibetan Language & Culture (Klein)

+RELI 541: Creating Magic (Fanger)

+RELI 551: Divine Sex (Fanger)

+RELI 562: Kabbalah Seminar (Ogren)

+RELI 566: Pain, Ecstasy & Embodiment in Religious Experience (Fanger)

+RELI 570: Buddhist Wisdom Texts (Klein)

+RELI 574: The Bible and the Brain (DeConick)

+RELI 588: The History of Religions School (Kripal)

+RELI 589: Mutants and Mystics (Kripal)

+RELI 602: The Sacred Spaces of Secular Modernism (Brennan)

+RELI 615: Secret Religion (DeConick)

+□ 2 semesters (minimum) of RELI 600 GEM Research Forum

 Semester enrolled and completed:

-RELI 505: American Metaphysical Religion (Kripal) RELI 522: Islam's Mystical and Esoteric Tradition (Cook) RELI 526: Magic and Popular Religion (Cook) RELI 532: Advanced Tibetan Language & Culture (Klein) RELI 541: Creating Magic (Fanger) RELI 551: Divine Sex (Fanger) RELI 562: Kabbalah Seminar (Ogren) RELI 566: Pain, Ecstasy & Embodiment in Religious Experience (Fanger) RELI 570: Buddhist Wisdom Texts (Klein) RELI 574: The Bible and the Brain (DeConick) RELI 588: The History of Religions School (Kripal) RELI 589: Mutants and Mystics (Kripal) RELI 602: The Sacred Spaces of Secular Modernism (Brennan) RELI 615: Secret Religion (DeConick)

-□ 2 semesters (minimum) of RELI 600 GEM Research Forum Semester enrolled and completed: Semester enrolled and completed:
+Semester enrolled and completed:

-□ Attach one paper you have written for a class, conference presentation, or publication that you think implements or incorporates into your own subdiscipline the knowledge and theoretical perspectives you have learned by participating in this certification program
+□ Attach one paper you have written for a class, conference presentation, or publication that you

+think implements or incorporates into your own subdiscipline the knowledge and theoretical

+perspectives you have learned by participating in this certification program

-□ Attach a 1000 word essay describing how your paper implements or incorporates into your own subdiscipline the knowledge and theoretical perspectives you have learned by participating in this certification program
+□ Attach a 1000 word essay describing how your paper implements or incorporates into your

+own subdiscipline the knowledge and theoretical perspectives you have learned by participating

+in this certification program

-^{}We are allowed to graduate two students a year with this certificate and its stipend.
+\We are allowed to graduate two students a year with this certificate and its stipend.
 If more than two students apply in any given year, students closest to PhD graduation will be given preference and the other students will be placed in the queue.